-Then, $x^{(3)}$ is linearly mapped to $x^{(4)}$ with $P_1: x^{(3)} \rightarrow x^{(4)} \in {\mathcal{R}^{M \times n_1}}$.
-Similarly, the outputs from the outer Mambas, $v^{*}_{L, k}, v^{*}_{R,k} \in {\mathcal{R}^{n_1}}$ are element-wise added to obtain $x^{(5)} \in {\mathcal{R}^{M \times n_1}}$.
+Then, $\mathbf{x}^{(3)}$ is linearly mapped to $\mathbf{x}^{(4)}$ with $P_1: \mathbf{x}^{(3)} \rightarrow \mathbf{x}^{(4)} \in {\mathcal{R}^{M \times n_1}}$.
+Similarly, the outputs from the outer Mambas, $v^{*}_{L, k}, v^{*}_{R,k} \in {\mathcal{R}^{n_1}}$ are element-wise added to obtain $\mathbf{x}^{(5)} \in {\mathcal{R}^{M \times n_1}}$.

 For the channel independence case, the input is reshaped, $BML\mapsto(B\times M)1L$, and the embedded representations become $(B\times M)1 n_1$ and $(B\times M)1 n_2$.
+Here, the batch size becomes $B\times M$, and we regard each sequence of length $L$ independent from each other.
 One Mamba in each pair of outer Mambas or inner Mambas considers the input dimension as 1 and the token length as $n_1$ or $n_2$, while the other Mamba learns with input dimension $n_2$ or $n_1$ and token length 1.
 This design enables learning both global context and local context simultaneously.
-The outer and inner pairs of Mambas will extract salient features and context cues are fine and coarse scales with high- and low-resolution, respectively.
+The outer and inner pairs of Mambas will extract salient features and context cues at fine and coarse scales with high- and low-resolution, respectively.